WLAN-Pi/wlanpi-profiler/README.md

 ```
 # analyze an association request in a previously captured PCAP file (must be only frame in file)
-sudo profiler --file assoc_frame.pcap
+sudo profiler --pcap assoc_frame.pcap
 ```

 ```
-# debugging
+# increase screen output for debugging
 sudo profiler --logging debug
 ```

 ## MAC OUI database update

-MAC OUI lookup is included in the reports to show the manufacturer of the client based on the 6-byte MAC OUI.
-This feature is provided by a Python module called "manuf".
-It uses a local MAC OUI database file to lookup the OUI.
+A lookup feature is included to show the manufacturer of the client based on the 6-byte MAC OUI.
+This is enabled by a wrapper around a Python module called `manuf`.

-If you find that some clients are not being profiled with a manufacturer, the OUI file may need to be updated.
-This can be done from the CLI of the WLAN Pi:
+`manuf` uses a local flat file for OUI lookup.
+If you find that some clients are not identified in the results, the OUI file may need to be updated.

+With connectivity to the Internet, this can be done from the CLI of the WLAN Pi:

 ```
 sudo profiler --oui_update